Avoiding Data Loss on NAS Thecus N12910 and Recovering Deleted Files: In-Depth Guide

 Overall, regular performance monitoring and optimization of NAS Thecus N12910 devices help to ensure the smooth operation of the device, identify potential issues, and take proactive measures to prevent data loss.

-Although NAS N12910 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N12910 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view